jcotoBan/LKarmada/README.md

  -o jsonpath={.data.kubeconfig} | base64 -d > karmada_config
 ```

+We need to do a slight change on that file, just run:

 ```
  sed -i "s|https://karmada-apiserver.karmada-system.svc.cluster.local:5443|https://$(cat kcip.txt):32443|g" karmada_config
 ```

+To add each cluster as a karmada agent, we need the certificates of the karmada manager, with this command we will get them:

 ```
 kubectl config view --kubeconfig=karmada_config --minify --raw --output 'jsonpath={..cluster.certificate-authority-data}' | base64 -d > caCrt.pem
 kubectl config view --kubeconfig=karmada_config --minify --raw --output 'jsonpath={..user.client-certificate-data}' | base64 -d > crt.pem
 kubectl config view --kubeconfig=karmada_config --minify --raw --output 'jsonpath={..user.client-key-data}' | base64 -d > key.pem
 ```

+The following command will add the certificate values to a yaml file called values.yaml, as it is the only way to pass the certificates to the agent chart installation without issues:

 ```
 echo "agent:" >> values.yaml && \